 Alan Barber was born in Lancashire, UK, in 1942.
 His love of greenspace was cultivated at an early age; he apprenticed with a local parks department at age 16, and at 21 he began a two-year term of study at the Royal Botanic Gardens at Kew.
 Throughout the rest of his twenties, Barber learned about parks management by working “on the ground” jobs in Lancashire and Manchester.

 Barber then became Parks Manager for the city of Bristol, UK.
 Working in this position, he came to hold many of his current positions on parks management and the role of parks in urban social life.
 In this role, he founded important and lasting public-private partnerships, increased parks programming, and introduced goal-based management systems imported from industry.

-Barber went on to help found GreenSpace, a charity devoted to improving parks and involving communities in their care.
-He also has held several advocacy and teaching positions within government and universities, all devoted to better parks management and preservation.
+Barber then went on to help found GreenSpace, a charity devoted to improving parks and involving communities in their care.
+He has also held several advocacy and teaching positions within government and universities, all devoted to better parks management and preservation.